-Multithreading in Go and Java: Problem Types and Solution Patterns
+Multithreading in Go and Java: types of tasks and solution patterns

-Main Types of Multithreaded Tasks
+Main Types of Multithreading Tasks

 | Task Type | Description | Examples | Task Popularity | Solution in Go | Solution in Java |